 Note: I may have some affiliate links in this post for items I recommend.
 If you click those links and purchase an item, I may get compensation; however, this in no way increases the cost of the item to you.

-Norwegian kringla (or kringle, depending on how you spell it) is a Christmas tradition in my family.
+Norwegian kringla is a Christmas tradition in my family.
 I remember my Grandma Anderson making it every holiday season and several years ago, I decided it should be one of my traditions too.
+(Note – some websites also and mistakenly call this ‘kringle’ which is more of a Danish pastry.)

 A couple of years ago, I posted one of our family recipes for this treat, but it was always a really finicky combination of ingredients.
 I could never quite get the dough to roll easily without using too much flour.
 And as any self-respecting Norwegian knows, too much flour will ruin a good kringla.